oslabs-beta/ksqlSuite/ksqljs/README.md

 ## <a name="developers"></a> Use Case

-We have built a demo app to demonstrate how ksQlient can be used to create a streaming [application](https://github.com/stabRabbitDemo/app).
+We have built a [demo app](https://github.com/stabRabbitDemo/app) to showcase how ksQlient can be used to create a streaming application .

 ## <a name="developers"></a> Developers